-If you get convicted of a felony DUI, it will become part of your permanent record.
+If you get convicted of drunk driving or a felony DUI, it will become part of your permanent record.
 A felony and its consequences could result in the loss of your job, loss of certain rights such as the right to bear arms and to vote, and a harder time finding housing.

 Our Scottsdale defense lawyers have years of experience handling even the most complex and serious felony DUI cases in Scottsdale, Arizona.
 Our DUI defense attorneys can help you learn your rights and create a strong legal defense to minimize or eliminate the charges against you.
-Call us today to discuss your case during a free legal consult.
+Call us today to discuss your DUI case during a free legal consultation.

-Our Scottsdale felony DUI attorneys at the Hallam Law Group are here to help.
+Our Scottsdale DUI attorneys at the Hallam Law Group are here to help.
 We will guide you through the complicated DUI litigation process, so you can have peace of mind and adequate time to prepare for your court date.
 We will listen to your side of the story with compassion and understanding.
 We will gather testimony from witnesses and collect evidence to build a strong defense.

-Our DUI attorneys will investigate all possible pathways for your defense, including:
+A Scottsdale criminal defense lawyer will investigate all possible pathways for your defense, including:

 Driving under the influence (DUI) of alcohol or drugs is against the law in Arizona, as it is in all 50 states.
 In Arizona, drivers will receive DUI charges if they are 21 years or older and have blood alcohol content (BAC) levels at 0.08% or higher.
 The maximum BAC limit drops to 0.04% for commercial drivers and any detectable amount for drivers under the age of 21.

-Conviction of a felony DUI, however, comes with much harsher consequences.
+In Arizona, conviction of a felony DUI, however, comes with much harsher consequences.